 5% Attendance: You may miss 3 classes without it affecting your grade.
-Each additional class missed counts %1/2.
+Each additional class missed counts 0.5% off.
 Leaving more than 20 minutes early or arriving more than 20 minutes late counts as a half-absence.

-12.5% Several short quizzes or in-class assignments, usually to be given during class.
+20% Several short quizzes or in-class assignments, usually to be given during class.
 These will often involve group work.
 You may drop your lowest score.
 An individual or group project may be assigned at the end of the quarter and may count as two quizzes.

-7.5% Video lecture response forms.
+10% Video lecture response forms.
 Short, simple questions, to make sure you're watching the textbook author Strang's videos!
 These will be assigned according to what we are covering.